w3c/sdw/subsetting/index.md

 To be persistent, a URI must be technology-neutral.
 An intermediate layer should be used to translate a URI into a query.

-The [Linked Data API](https://github.com/UKGovLD/linked-data-api "The Linked dfata API") is a well documented and widely implemented method of doing this for Linked Data.
+The [Linked Data API](https://github.com/UKGovLD/linked-data-api "The Linked Data API") is a well documented and widely implemented method of doing this.
+It takes a simple URL as input and interprets that as a SPARQL query, returning the output in any number of formats through content negotiation.
+The aim here is to provide a non-SPARQL interface to Linked Data resources, but the effect is to create persistent URIs for subsets of large datasets.
+The imntermediate layer could be replaced with en entirely different technology and still return the same data.

+[OpenSearch](http://www.opensearch.org/Specifications/OpenSearch/1.1 "OpenSearch") provides something similar, in that a simple URL is converted into an XML message that is posted to a search engine.
+A future version of OpenSearch could use an entirely different technology whilst the template URL remained unchanged.
+In the case of OpenSearch, the URL makes use of the query string portion of the URL (`http://search.emaple.com/?q=search%20term` for example)